Thomasjkeel/jsmetrics/docs/metrics.rst

 Jet core algorithms
 ###################
-Methods that isolate parts of the atmospheric column associated with jet-streams based on various techniques from the literature.
-In each case, these algorithms output a mask of the input data, and so can be used to further characterise variables at the same location as the jet core mask.
-Algorithms are treated seperately to jet statistcs, as in general, the jet statistic are used to summarise information about the jet-stream, the jet core algorithms simply identify it.
-All methods are implementation from existing research which have been translated to Python for this package.
+Methods that return a mask of coordinates related to the jet location, e.g., identifying the maximum wind speed throughout the horizontal and/or vertical plane within a given time window.

 **Overview table:**